Diocese of Wilmington: 1800 to 1868

-in 1808, Pope Pius VII erected the Diocese of Philadelphia out of the Archdiocese of Baltimore, placed all of Delaware into the new diocese.
-Delaware would remain part of the diocese of Philadelphia for the next 60 years.
+in 1808, Pope Pius VII erected the Diocese of Philadelphia out of the Archdiocese of Baltimore, placing all of Delaware into the new diocese.
+Delaware would remain part of the Diocese of Philadelphia for the next 60 years.
 The first Catholic church in Wilmington was started in 1816.

 1868 to 1900

 On March 3, 1868, Pope Pius IX erected the Diocese of Wilmington.
 The new diocese contained the following counties: